Participatory-Image-Archives/iiifcurator3/README.md

 # iiifcurator3

-Fork from Leander Seige's [iiifcurator](https://github.com/leanderseige/iiifcurator) to adapt his application only for the IIIF Presentation API 3.
+Fork from Leander Seige's [iiifcurator](https://github.com/leanderseige/iiifcurator) to adapt his application only for the IIIF Presentation API 3 that is leveraged within the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) project.

 This is a small tool to manually create and curate small collections according to the IIIF Presentation API.